Distributing “reader” apps with a link to your website

 No. The External Link Account Entitlement is assigned per bundle ID (the app’s unique identifier) and the assigned entitlement can only be used with a single binary associated with the bundle ID.
 If you have multiple reader apps, you’ll need to make a separate entitlement request for each reader app.

 Can I use the entitlement in an app that offers in-app purchases to link out for account creation and management on the web?

-Apps that offer in-app purchases on iOS or iPadOS are not eligible for the entitlement.
+Apps that offer in-app purchases on iOS, iPadOS, or tvOS are not eligible for the entitlement.

 If my app is already on the App Store, can I change it to a reader app?

 It depends.
 An app’s business model may change over time as developers add new content and features.
 However, it’s not appropriate to submit an update that significantly changes the app’s primary functionality, as this creates a poor experience for current users.
 If you have a new app concept you’d like to distribute on the App Store, we recommend creating a new app record and binary to submit for review.